chris35469/Neuroevolution/README.md

 This project is not yet ready for generic use.
 I am using it for drone recorded data currently.
 I'll work on redoing it to be useful for other neuroevolutionary projects later...

+See the setup folder for a getting-started video.

 ## Setup

 This project requires Python 3.10 and uses a virtual environment to manage dependencies.